archielee/fantasy_stattracker/README.md

 Fantasy hockey statistics aggregator and tracking, as well as visualizations

 ## Installation
 This program requires Python >=3.6.
-All dependencies can be installed using `pip install -r requirements.txt`.
+All dependencies can be installed using `pip install .`.

 ## Setup
 1. Register for a [Yahoo Developer Network API key](https://developer.yahoo.com/apps/) by creating an app and filling in the relevant information.
 For URLs, you can use any valid URLs (they don't really matter here, feel free to use [https://github.com/archielee/fantasy_stattracker](https://github.com/archielee/fantasy_stattracker)).
 Copy the resulting API access key information into `auth_key.json`.
 Remember to keep these keys private!